dib-lab/2020-NSURP/README.md

 # DIB Lab NSURP Research Project

 Welcome to the project home for our NSURP research materials!
+The [training website](https://dib-lab.github.io/2020-NSURP/) contains a much prettier (rendered) version of these materials - check it out!

-This repository contains step-by-step instructions for running a metagenomics workflow on publicly-available data.
+This project is designed to facilitate learning bioinformatic techniques while working through a metagenomics project on publicly-available data.

-The material in this repository covers a metagenomics workflow.
-It incorporates bioinformatics skills like unix, documenting workflows, and using a remote computer.
-It covers the use of tools like sourmash and spacegraphcats.
+During this project, you will learn how to:

+  + keep a detailed lab notebook
+  + interact with an HPC (we'll use [Farm](https://www.hpc.ucdavis.edu/posts/about_farm/))
+  + install and manage software environments using [conda](https://docs.conda.io/en/latest/)
+  + download sequencing data and other files from the internet and public databases
+  + interpret and use different file formats in bioinformatics and computing
+  + conduct quality analysis and control for sequencing data
+  + determine the taxonomic composition of sequencing reads
+  + quickly compare large sequencing datasets
+  + build reproducible workflows using snakemake
+  + document workflows using git and GitHub
+  + troubleshoot errors during your analysis

 The material in this repository was primarily written or aggregated by @bluegenes, @taylorreiter, and @hehouts.
 It adapts and builds on tutorials from the following sources: